Preserve Soil Health with Post-Harvest Weed Control

 Ideally, spray on warm sunny days; it’s not advisable to spray right after a frost or before rain.

-If temperatures start to cool, stop spraying 2 hours before sunset and 2-4 hours before the temperature drops below 8℃.
+If temperatures start to cool, stop spraying two hours before sunset and two to four hours before the temperature drops below 8℃.
 Do not apply when there is a risk of severe fall in night temperature after use.
-Weeds are less likely to grow at these temperatures and herbicide applications will be less effective.2
+Weeds are less likely to grow at these temperatures, and herbicide applications will be less effective.

 How to Spray Post-Harvest